DeepFWI: Identifying Bug-Sensitive Warnings with Multi-Modal Code-Warning Semantics: Evaluation

+Additionally, we assessed the impact of excluding the RULE, CATEGORY, RANK, and CONFIDENCE components, which is the other warning information provided to the model.
+Removing these components led to a decrease in the F1-score by 0.74\%, 0.32\%, 0.77\%, and 0.65\%, respectively.
+Specifically, replacing these components with the warning message resulted in a decrease in precision by 4.47\%, 2.81\%, 4.36\%, and 4.53\%, respectively.
+The results suggest that these components provide additional information to the model, enabling it to build a more comprehensive understanding of the warning and focus on the potential bugs, thereby contributing to increased precision.

-We also assessed the impact of excluding the Focal Loss component, which was initially employed to manage the significant imbalance in our dataset, where only 7\% of warnings are bug-sensitive.
-Removing this component led to a modest decrease in the F1-score by 1.40\%.
-Specifically, replacing Focal Loss with Cross-Entropy Loss resulted in a decrease in precision by 5.09\%, but there was an increase in recall by 1.19\%.
+We also assessed the impact of excluding the Focal Loss component, which was employed to manage the significant imbalance in \ourdataset.
+Removing this component led to a modest decrease in the F1-score by 1.49\%.
+Specifically, replacing Focal Loss with Cross-Entropy Loss resulted in a decrease in precision by 5.48\%.
 The results suggest that Focal Loss's emphasis on less represented samples enhances the model's ability to gather more bug-related information, thereby contributing to increased precision.

-Finally, when we substituted the LSTM encoder in \ourtool with a Transformer model, contrary to expectations, there was a decrease in performance, dropping to 65.50\% while we expect the self-attention mechanism of the Transformer to enhance \ourtool's performance.
+Finally, when we substituted the LSTM encoder in \ourtool with a Transformer model, contrary to expectations, there was a decrease in performance, dropping to 63.10\% while we expect the self-attention mechanism of the Transformer to enhance \ourtool's performance.
 The Transformer model processes tokens differently from LSTM, and this fundamental variance in semantic extraction could be the reason behind the diminished performance.
-Specifically, the self-attention mechanism of the Transformers may focus on too many irrelevant dependencies, which makes LSTM a more suitable choice for our specific application.
+Specifically, the self-attention mechanism of Transformers may focus on too many irrelevant dependencies, which makes LSTM a more suitable choice for our specific task.